 Amenorrhea: Loss of menstrual periods may signal a change in your body's intricate and complicated hormone system.
 Hormone imbalance from underfueling your body can result in lowered estrogen production.
 There are also other causes of lowered estrogen levels.
 A diminished estrogen level can have many effects; the most immediately apparent one can be bone loss.
 Amenorrhea can often go unreported to medical providers because of the common belief it is "just part of the training effect."
 We do know that the bone loss that occurs as a result of this is NOT "just part of the training effect" and can start to occur after just a few months with no period.
 Click for more information on amenorrhea.

-Osteoporosis: Loss of bone, especially if you are an athlete, can be an unfortunate setup for an injury.
+Low bone mineral density: Loss of bone, especially if you are an athlete, can be an unfortunate setup for an injury.
 Stress fractures can sideline sports activity and be slow to repair if you are underfueled.
 Repeated stress fractures and unexplained injuries should be a red flag to further evaluate your eating and exercise patterns.
-Bone loss that occurs because of amenorrhea can be permanent; osteoporosis is not just a disease grandmothers get!
+Bone loss that occurs because of amenorrhea can be permanent.

 Physical/Medical Signs and Symptoms